ChiChou/vscode-frida/README.md

 There's also a shortcut for copying SSH public key to jailbroken iDevice.

-All the SSH related commands takes port 22 as the default port.
+All the SSH related commands take port 22 as the default port.
 If you are on `chekra1n` jailbreak, please install OpenSSH on your device.

 ## Todo